What causes a latex allergy?

 How will my doctor diagnose a latex allergy?

-He'll talk to you about your medical history, including what allergic reactions you've had and what you think triggered those reactions.
-He may order lab tests to look for a latex-specific antibody in your blood, or refer you to an allergist, who may do allergy skin testing.
+They'll talk to you about your medical history, including what allergic reactions you've had and what you think triggered those reactions.
+They may order lab tests to look for a latex-specific antibody in your blood, or refer you to an allergist, who may do allergy skin testing.